cheminfo/wikipedia/README.md

 ### Zip archive

-You can dowload the latest version directly on [GitHub](https://github.com/cheminfo/wikipedia/archive/master.zip).
+You can download the latest version directly on [GitHub](https://github.com/cheminfo/wikipedia/archive/master.zip).

 ### Easy updates with git